kryton-me/kryton-me.github.io/2022-05-DirtySearchTool.md

 	tree -a -f -i -R -L 5 > searchResults.txt

-If your just after directory names add -d and this will speed things up.
+If your just after directory names add -d and this will speed things up. if your using git remove -a as there are a lot of hidden files.

 # Finding what you want.
 This is where grep comes in. grep will return all the lines of a file with a match a search term and as your working on a local files it's near instant.